-- Respect differing points of view offered by students.
-Independent discussions should not be happening when someone is addressing the class. - Success in this class comes with preparation.
+- Respect differing points of view offered by students. - Success in this class comes with preparation.
 The instructor highly recommends completing any assigned readings and assignments before class begins.
 Furthermore, writing down any questions and addressing them to the instructor will also benefit the student, classmates, and success in the course.